quick find clear

 Mom was right: Broccoli is good for you.
 Nutritionists consider it a superfood that helps you in so many ways.
 Go ahead and boil it and serve it with butter, but also try adding it to stir-fries and Italian pasta dishes.

-Broccoli needs just the right conditions to grow perfectly, so don't expect supermarket-sized heads from the home garden.
+Growing broccoli for the first time can be surprising -- broccoli needs just the right conditions to grow perfectly, so don't expect supermarket-sized heads from the home garden.
 Instead, you'll get smaller, very tender heads.
 This is because broccoli is a cool-season crop that grows best with extended cool weather in spring and fall (or during winter months in mild areas).
 The edible part of the plant is a cluster of flower buds.
 Most varieties produce one main large head 50-55 days after transplanting into the garden.
 If you leave the plant in place, smaller secondary buds will develop on side shoots.

 how to grow Broccoli